 While the spaghetti is cooking, you can start preparing the sauce.

-Over medium heat, place a pan and add olive oil and the minced garlic and the chopped onion.
+Over medium heat, place a pan and add olive oil, minced garlic, and chopped onion.

 Stir continuously until the garlic is fragrant.